lsst-dm/dmtn-091/index.rst

 ============
 Related Work
 ============
 There is a detailed table of datasets and the elements of https://ls.st/LSE-61 tested by each on the LSST Project Confluence.
-The table there aims to cover all aspects of the DM system, not just the Science Pipelines focus on this present tech note.
+The table there aims to cover all aspects of the DM system, not just the Science Pipelines focus on this present tech note:
 `Data sets used for DM Verification and Validation <https://confluence.lsstcorp.org/x/nYn4BQ>`_

-There are statements from the perspective of the Commissioning team:
+And here are some thoughts from the perspective of the Commissioning team:
 `Design Requirements for Science Verification Analysis Framework <https://confluence.lsstcorp.org/pages/viewpage.action?spaceKey=LSSTCOM&title=Design+Requirements+for+Science+Verification+Analysis+Framework>`_

 ===============